Werkov/Werkov.github.io/_drafts/capital.md

 - interesting, not only capitalists are evil

 > Hence, e.g., in 1860 a great strike among the ribbon-weavers of Coventry.
-- todo look up if it is still important event in today's literature
+- TODO look up if it is still important event in today's literature

 > In the workshops under the Factory Acts, piece wages become the general rule,
 > because capital can there only increase the efficacy of the working day by